DalekCraft2/FNF-PsychEngine/mods/template_mod/custom_events/readme.txt

-Add your custom event's .txt file and .lua file here
+Put your event's .txt and .lua files here!

 The .txt file is the event's description on Chart Editor